 It’s small and very popular, so our advice is to get there early or book a table.

 The bar is tiny.
 It has two tables, and three bar stools at a push.
-So get there early, or hope you have luck on your side.
+So get there early if you want to grab a table.

-They also host lowkey DJ sets that you can hear on Red Light Radio, and are part of a local street art initiative which is featured on their walls.
+They also host low-key DJ sets, which you can listen to on Red Light Radio, and are part of a local street art initiative, which is displayed on their walls.

-Are you looking for Japanese karaoke culture takes Amsterdam by storm at this bar in the city.
+Japanese karaoke culture takes Amsterdam by storm at this bar in the city.
 Dukes of Tokyo is like entering the streets of Tokyo.
 It’s a real experience!

-You’ll find it by the flower market around the corner from Rembrandtplein, one of the main party Squares.
-It’s one of the many trendy bars in the city for sure.
+Located by the flower market around the corner from one of the main party squares in Amsterdam, Rembrandtplein, this is one of the trendiest bars in the city.

-This bar has private karaoke rooms for you and your team or those with a shyer disposition.
+Dukes of Tokyo has private karaoke rooms for teams of those with a shyer disposition.

 The drinks menu is expansive and covers the basics for all tastes.

-Cafe de Koe is just around the corner from Leideplien, another major party square of Amsterdam nightlife.
-So it's ideal for starting the night, or for a more chilled affair.
+Cafe de Koe is just around the corner from Leideplien, another major party spot in Amsterdam's nightlife.
+So it's a great place to start the night, or for a more relaxed affair.

-It's laidback, with little to no decoration.
-But there's fun to be had, with events like pub quizzes, as well as board games, and darts being regular features.
+It's relaxed, with little to no decoration.
+But there's plenty of fun to be had, with events such as pub quizzes, board games and darts a regular feature.

 Yes, the Amsterdam nightlife is pretty exciting.
-It is a great international city for work.
-So it’s no surprise they have great options in the after-work department.
+It’s a great international city for work so it’s no surprise they have great options in the after-work department.

-What excites us most about this best bars in Amsterdam list is it showcases the range on offer.
+What’s most exciting about the best bars in the Amsterdam list is they showcase the range on offer.
 From trendy bars, cocktail bars, gin bars, classy bars, and more, this is a city that really knows how to party.

 And be sure to rejuvenate the next morning at one of the best brunch spots in Amsterdam.